langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 - [HuggingFaceEmbeddingMode](https://github.com/langchain4j/langchain4j/blob/main/langchain4j-hugging-face/src/main/java/dev/langchain4j/model/huggingface/HuggingFaceEmbeddingModel.java)
   - expand the GET `/api/model/similarity` API
     - click the `Try it out` button
-    - type `I like Jarkata EE and MicroProfile.` or any text on the text1 field
+    - type `I like Jakarta EE and MicroProfile.` or any text on the text1 field
     - type `I like Python language.` or any text on the text2 field
     - click the `Execute` button
   - or run the following `curl` command on a command-line session